galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >
 {: .tip}

-The first thing we want to do is to further de-noise our sequences, by pre-clustering the sequences using the `Pre.cluster` command, allowing for up to 2 differences between sequences.
+The first thing we want to do is to further de-noise our sequences from potential sequencing errors, by pre-clustering the sequences using the `Pre.cluster` command, allowing for up to 2 differences between sequences.
 This command will split the sequences by group and then sort them by abundance and go from most abundant to least and identify sequences that differ no more than 2 nucleotides from on another.
 If this is the case, then they get merged.
 We generally recommend allowing 1 difference for every 100 basepairs of sequence:

 > ### {% icon hands_on %} Hands-on: Perform preliminary clustering of sequences and remove undesired sequences
 >